 The following is a list of frequently asked questions.
 If you are unsure about a particular question or if you have a question not listed here, please contact email@example.com.

-Do I need to include my transcripts and fill out the educational requirements if I already submitted this information while applying for the AWB certificate?
+Do I need to include my transcripts if I already submitted this information while applying for the AWB® certificate?

-You only need to include transcripts if you desire credit for classes taken after you submitted your AWB application.
-For example, if you want to count a master’s or Ph.D. study as professional experience, then include your graduate school transcript, and provide an explanation of what was involved in your study.
+You only need to include transcripts if you desire credit for classes or degrees taken after you submitted your AWB® application.
+For example, if you want to count a Master’s or Ph.D. study as professional experience, then include your graduate school transcript, and provide an explanation of what was involved in your study.

-Can I still apply for AWB or CWB if I’m missing a class in one category?
+Can I still apply for AWB® or CWB® certification if I’m missing a class in one category?

-Yes, you may apply for AWB or CWB if you are missing one class, provided you gained similar experience through other means (workshop, continuing education, work, etc).
+Yes, you may apply for AWB® or CWB® certification if you are missing one class, provided you gained similar experience through other means (workshop, continuing education, work, etc).
 Please note that at least one course must be taken in each category, and any specific category requirement must be met.
-Section III, A of the Program for Certification of Professional Wildlife Biologists states “For continuing education or professional experience to substitute for educational requirements, the applicant must have at least one college or university course (at least 3 semester hours documented on a college transcript) in that educational category.”
-Please provide sufficient detail of why this alternative experience should be accepted as a substitute for taking a class.
-If you are unsure if your experience qualifies as a substitution, please contact the Professional Development Coordinator, listed above.
+Please provide sufficient detail as to why this alternative experience should be accepted as a substitute for taking a class, and consider including letters of recommendation within your application package that specifically reference this experience.

 Can I count wildlife technician work as professional work experience?

 Sometimes.
 If your working title states “wildlife technician,” you may apply this work experience provided you explain how your role provided you with management experience and independent decision making directly related to wildlife.
-Traditional wildlife technician roles do not count (see Section III.
-B of the Program for Certification of Professional Wildlife Biologists).
+Traditional wildlife technician roles do not count.

 Can I count work I did while in school as an undergraduate towards the five years required professional work experience?

-No. Professional work experience is counted after you graduate and are in a job that requires a minimum of a bachelor’s degree (see Section III.
-B of the Program for Certification of Professional Wildlife Biologists).
+No. Professional work experience is counted after you graduate and are in a job that requires a minimum of a bachelor’s degree.

 Can I count my graduate research project as professional work experience?

 Yes, you may substitute your graduate thesis and dissertation for up to three years of professional work experience (up to one year for a master’s degree, up to two years for a Ph.D., and up to three years for holding both).
-(See section III.
-B. 2 of the Program for Certification of Professional Wildlife Biologists.)
 The applicant should specifically request that graduate work be counted as professional experience and include job descriptions just as for any other professional position(s) for which they are requesting consideration.
 Please include your graduate school transcript, provide an explanation of what was involved in your study, and why you feel your study should count as a substitution for one, two, or three years of professional experience.

 How do I calculate semester hours if my school used quarter hours?

 If your school awards class credit in quarter hours, please convert them to semester hours using the following formula: 1.5 quarter hours = 1 semester hour.
-For example, a 5 quarter hour course would be comparable to a 3.33 semester hour course (see Section III.
-A. Credit Hours of the Program for Certification of Professional Wildlife Biologists).
+For example, a 5 quarter hour course would be comparable to a 3.33 semester hour course.

 If I transferred schools, do I need to submit a transcript from both schools or will one transcript suffice?